moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 EME 185 [Mechanical Systems Design Project]
 -------------------------------------------

-Starting in the Fall, I worked to develop improvements for the new combined EME
+Starting in the fall, I worked to develop improvements for the new combined EME
 |_| 185A/B course which I co-teach with Prof. Steve Velinsky.
 The course
 details can be found on my `EME185 course website`_.
 I enhanced the fall quarter project solicitation and connections with companies, non-profits, and